Skip to content

 Buying local, from retailers who actually understand motorcycle culture, means you’re getting gear vetted by people who ride.
 They know the difference between a jacket that looks good in a photo and one that holds up after 10,000 miles.
 They know which leather ages well, which stitching fails, and which cuts restrict movement when you’re leaned into a turn.

-When you buy from a local shop or a manufacturer with real roots in the riding community, you're also getting someone accountable.
+When you buy from a shop or manufacturer with real roots in the riding community, you also get someone accountable.
 You can walk back in.
 You can ask for adjustments.
 You can demand answers if something fails.
-That matters more than most riders realize until they've had a bad experience with an overseas retailer who disappears after the sale.
+That matters more than most riders realize until they’ve had a bad experience with an overseas retailer who disappears after the sale.

 Action: Before you buy your next jacket, check if the retailer actually rides or if they’re just moving inventory.